 Setting Up Recurring Crawls

-Websites rarely remain static for long - new pages are added frequently, technical functionality changes, and other updates are made that increase the potential for new errors and issues.
+Websites rarely remain static for long - new pages are added frequently, technical functionalities change, and other updates increase the potential for new errors and issues.

-Recurring crawls help you get ahead of errors and monitor progress, which also creates a baseline for which to report organic traffic to executive teams (and to monitor for any technical errors).
+Recurring crawls help you get ahead of errors and monitor progress, which also creates a baseline for reporting organic traffic to executive teams (and monitoring technical errors).

-In our guide to crawling enterprise sites, we offer advice on things like crawl depth and parameters so as not to slow down overall site speed.
+In our guide to crawling enterprise sites, we offer advice on things like crawl depth and parameters to avoid slowing down overall site speed.

 First Crawl

-The first crawl is important because it sets the benchmark to evaluate the effect of any changes and updates you’ve made to the site.
+The first crawl sets the benchmark for evaluating the effect of any changes you’ve made to your site.

 crawl1.png

-Also, the benchmark data will help you in these other ways:
+The benchmark data will also help you in these other ways:

 • Demonstrating to your executive team the progress you’re making with improving the site